Ailanthus altissima: Cultivation

 Tree of heaven is a popular ornamental tree in China and valued for its tolerance of difficult growing conditions.
 It was once very popular in cultivation in both Europe and North America, but this popularity dropped, especially in the United States, due to the disagreeable odor of its blossoms and the weediness of its habit.
 The problem of odor was previously avoided by only selling pistillate plants since only males produce the smell, but a higher seed production also results.
 Michael Dirr, a noted American horticulturalist and professor at the University of Georgia, reported meeting, in 1982, a grower who could not find any buyers.
 He further writes (his emphasis):

 In Europe, however, the tree is still used in the garden to some degree as its habit is generally not as invasive as it is in America.
 In the United Kingdom it is especially common in London squares, streets, and parks, though it is also frequently found in gardens of southern England and East Anglia.
 It becomes rare in the north, occurring only infrequently in southern Scotland.
 It is also rare in Ireland.
 In Germany the tree is commonly planted in gardens.
-The tree has furthermore become unpopular in cultivation in the west because it is short-lived and that the trunk soon becomes hollow, making trees more than two feet in diameter unstable in high winds.
+In addition to being short-lived and the trunks over 2 to 3 ft often become hollow with no outward signs before they are destroyed in high winds.

 A few cultivars exist, but they are not often sold outside of China and probably not at all in North America: